 1. What are the admission requirements?

-- All applications are facilitated through the University of Manitoba, Office of Admissions.
+All applications are facilitated through the University of Manitoba, Office of Admissions.
 The application opens approximately Nov.
 1 each year, and can be accessed at the link below.

 The Adjusted Grade Point Average (AGPA) will be calculated as follows: